adam-stokes/openstack.astokes.org-old/lib/guides/multi-install.md

 >
 > This will merge in the custom charm options with the rest of the configuration
 > as to not lose any default setup options.

+### Configuring Neutron

+**TODO: Update documentation**

+In the meantime have a look at Robert Clark's [additional steps](https://github.com/Ubuntu-Solutions-Engineering/openstack-installer/issues/616#issue-85544487)

 ## Setting a password